-Q: I got a new iPhone 7 today and am trying to restore it from the backup of my old one (5S) (which I did this morning).
+I got a new iPhone 7 today and am trying to restore it from the backup of my old one (5S) (which I did this morning).
 I’m logged into iTunes, but when I select “Restore from backup” I’m prompted to “Enter the password to unlock your iPhone backup.”
-This doesn’t appear to be my iTunes password, or my iPhone password, so how can I fix it?
+This doesn’t appear to be my iTunes password or my iPhone password, so how can I fix it?

 —A User from Apple Communities

-However, some users even don’t know why this window pops up?
-What is the password?
-The iTunes password, or iPhone password?
-Don’t fret; let’s figure it out one by one.
+However, some users even don’t know why iTunes asks for a password to unlock iPhone backup.
+What exactly the password to unlock iPhone backup is?
+The iTunes password, Apple ID password, or the iPhone password?
+If you have no idea, don’t fret; let’s figure it out one by one.

-If you don’t know why you be asked to enter the password to unlock the iPhone backup, let alone remember the exactly password digitals, right?
+If you don’t know why you be asked to enter the password to unlock the iPhone backup, let alone remember the exact password digitals, right?
 So, iTunes will keep telling you “The password you entered to unlock your iPhone backup was incorrect.
 Please try again.”
 Then, how to fix this issue?

 If you have no idea about the iTunes backup password, then the stupidest but maybe the simplest method is to try all the possible passwords you can think of.
 Such as your Apple ID password, iTunes store password, iPhone password, computer administrator password, some special numbers like birthdays or anniversaries, and some common passwords like 123456, 0000, 1111, etc.

-If you completely don’t have any impression about the iTunes backup password, it is very possible that you’re not the one who encrypted the backup.
+If you completely don’t have any impression about the iTunes backup password, it is possible that you’re not the one who encrypted the backup.
 Or, maybe you did it, but they remembered the password for you.
-So, you can ask your families or friends for help.
+So, you can ask your family or friends for help.
 Maybe it works with ease.

 If you also made an iCloud backup that contains the data you need, then you can refer to use your iCloud backup without finding your iTunes backup password.
 And, that will be easy to make it.